-Lucy Kirkwood Play Transfers from London’s Royal Court
+Lucy Kirkwood Play Transfers From London’s Royal Court

 With the same cast and creative team, the show was a bit of an uphill battle on the commercial playing field of Broadway.
 Although all three actors have been on Broadway before, their names are not alone necessarily a ticketbuying incentive for the majority of New York theatregoers.
 Francesca Annis has previously been on Broadway in two separate productions of Hamlet, in 1969 as Ophelia, and in 1995 as Gertrude.

 For his only previous Broadway credit, Ron Cook was in yet another production of Hamlet, in 2009 as Polonius and the First Gravedigger.
 Of the three actors, only Deborah Findlay has even been on Broadway before in a show other than Hamlet, although it does share assonance with that Shakespeare play; she was in the 1997 production of Stanley.

-Generally Positive Reviews from Critics
+Generally Positive Reviews From Critics

 Steven Suskin from the Huffington Post was a bit less enamored with the show, calling it “another doomsday play” and acknowledging that the “sturdy” show manages to “hold interest for its almost two-hour running time,” but states that there is “no single show-stealing tour de force.”
 Nevertheless, Frank Scheck from the Hollywood Reporter expressed disdain for the production, saying there is “something seriously off” about the play, as the “evening takes too long” to get to the worthy theme about one generation’s responsibility to the next.

-A Difficult Sell at the Box Office
+A Difficult Sell At The Box Office

 With this cast of actors unfamiliar to American audiences, a playwright who may be an up-and-comer in Britain but has not yet developed a following in the States, and now generally positive but not rave reviews from the major New York publications, it is difficult to imagine the box office increasing much more than its current low levels.